 We will keep you updated as the story unfolds.

 Parrish Law Firm, PLLC car accident injury attorney works with Virginia residents who have been taken advantage of by insurance companies and are looking for fair compensation.
-Contact us today for a free case consultation, or call us at 703-906-4229.
+Contact us today for a free case consultation.

 A representative of Parrish Law Firm, PLLC researched and wrote this article with Mr. Parrish’s consent.
 If you have any questions regarding the legal implications of what you have just read, please send us your question by clicking here so we can have our attorney review it.